During cleaning.Before Treatment

 “What if I have moss or lichen on my roof?”

-If there is any moss or lichen growth present on a roof, our treatment process remains very similar.
-Frequently when moss is present, so are leaves, pine needles, sticks and other debris.
-If necessary, we remove the majority of this debris prior to chemical treatment.
-This ensures that the chemical can effectively reach the roof surface.
-The biggest difference in treating heavier growth like moss, is time that it takes to achieve the final result.
-While the black streaks of algae and bacteria (Gloeocapsa Magma) will be completely gone from your roof after the first rain, larger organisms such as moss and lichen have much more developed root structures holding onto the shingles.
-Since it’s not safe to forcefully remove them without damaging the roof, we have to let mother nature take its course.
-After treatment, the chemical will immediately kill the moss and prevent any future growth, signified by it turning white.
-A few weeks later the roots will begin to decompose and release from the roof.
-Rain will then assist the removal process the rest of the way, washing the dead organisms off the roof.
-This whole process can take anywhere from a few weeks to 6 months or more depending on how developed the growth was.
-Some roofs with heavy amounts of growth will require a re-treatment after a few months in order to remove the remaining organisms.
+Frequently, when moss is present, so are leaves, pine needles, sticks and other debris.
+We first remove the majority of this debris prior to applying our chemical treatment.
+This ensures that the chemical can effectively penetrate the moss growth.
+The biggest difference in treating moss, is the time that it takes to achieve the final result.
+Larger organisms like moss and lichen have much more developed root structures.
+During the initial treatment, the chemical begins to kill the moss signified by it turning white.
+A few weeks later the roots will begin to dry up and release from the roof.
+Rain will then assist the removal process the rest of the way, rinsing the dead organisms from the roof.
+This whole process can take anywhere from a few weeks up to 6 months or more depending on how developed the growth is.
+Some roofs with heavy amounts of growth will require a re-treatment after a few months to remove any remaining organisms.